 by Arti Sharma, volunteer contributor, American Red Cross North Texas

-Michael Leirer, 47, knows all too well the importance of donating blood.
+Michael Leirer, 47, knows the importance of donating blood.
 Needing regular bood transfusions, this process is all too personal and an everyday actuality.
 When he was a child, Michael and his brother were diagnosed with Thalassemia—a blood disorder.

 [Thalassemia] doesn’t allow my body to reproduce red blood cells, and the only way that I [can] survive is by getting blood transfusions every few weeks,” said Michael.